T4pio/T4pio/README.md

 <br clear="both">

 <h5 align="left">Hello! .
 My name is Halil.
 I'm a developer who is passionate about software development, contributing to open source projects and always open to learning.
 Here are a few facts to get to know me:<br><br>Skills: I am proficient in technologies such as Python, Java, C++, JavaScript.
-I am also developing myself in the field of databases and ERP systems.<br><br>Contributions: I enjoy contributing to open source projects and I am motivated by working with the community to make improvements to shared projects.<br><br>Education: I have a bachelor's degree in information systems and technologies and I am constantly focusing on self-improvement.<br>You can check out my GitHub profile to learn more about my projects and contributions.
-Also, I am always happy to collaborate on open source projects and develop new projects.<br><br>Thank you!</h5>
+I am also developing myself in the field of databases and ERP systems.<br><br>Contributions: I enjoy contributing to open source projects and I am motivated by working with the community to make improvements to shared projects.<br><br>Education: I'm studying for a bachelor's degree in information systems and technologies and I'm constantly focusing on self-development.
+You can check out my GitHub profile to learn more about my projects and contributions.
+Also, I am always happy to collaborate in open source projects and develop new projects.
+<br><br>Thank you!</h5>

 ###